'How do I keep my coffee fresher for longer?'

 SO, HOW DO I KEEP MY COFFEE FRESHER FOR LONGER AT HOME?

 Cool, dark and airtight is best.

-With our kilo bags just roll down the top and hold in place with a strong rubber band.
+With our kilo bags of coffee, just roll down the top and hold in place with a strong rubber band.
 Or decant into a tight-fitting airtight container.
 The less air, the better!.

 Store in a cool cupboard.
 Oxygen, UV (sunlight) heat and moisture will all cause coffee to degrade.